Sanaebadi97/Practical_Unit_Testing/README.md

 The book stresses the importance of writing readable and maintainable unit tests, and puts a lot of stress on code quality.
 It shows how to achieve testable code and to eliminate common mistakes by following the Test Driven Development (TDD) approach.
 Every topic discussed in the book is illustrated with code examples, and each chapter is accompanied by some exercises.

+By reading this book you will:

+Grasp the role and purpose of unit tests
+Write high-quality, readable and maintainable unit tests Learn how to use JUnit 5, Mockito, AssertJ, ...
+Avoid common pitfalls
+Recognize bad unit tests, and fix them in no time Develop code following the Test Driven Development (TDD) approach Use mocks, stubs and test-spies intelligently
+Measure the quality of your tests using code coverage and mutation testing Learn how to improve your tests’ code so it is an asset and not a burden Test collections, expected exceptions, time-dependent methods and much more Customize test reports so that they show you what you really need to know Master tools and techniques your team members have never even heard of (priceless!) :)